deeplearning4j/deeplearning4j/reinforcementlearning.md

 <iframe width="420" height="315" src="https://www.youtube.com/embed/-uXVu0l8guo" frameborder="0" allowfullscreen></iframe>

-One way to imagine an autonomous RL agent would be as a blind person attempting to navigate the world with their ears and a white cane.
+One way to imagine an autonomous reinforcement learning agent would be as a blind person attempting to navigate the world with their ears and a white cane.
 Agents have small windows that allow them to perceive their environment, and those windows may not even be the most appropriate way for them to perceive what's around them.

 (In fact, deciding *which types* of feedback your agent should pay attention to is a hard problem to solve, and glossed over by algorithms that are learning how to play video games, where the kinds of feedback are limited and well defined.
 These video games are much closer to the sterile environment of the lab, where ideas about reinforcement learning were initially tested.)